SAP-samples/btp-azure-opensap/Week1/Unit2/README.md

 ## Summary

 Congratulations!
 You have succesfully created your personal SAP BTP trial account!
-You will use this account through the next weeks of this course to build custom extension scenarios, integration scenarios and data-to-value scenarios
+You will use this account through the next weeks of this course to build custom extension scenarios, integration scenarios and data-to-value scenarios.